 Actually, resources.xml can contain any resource, not just the connection to the JQM database.
 However, it is not recommended - the resource would only be available to the local node, while resources defined in the database are available to any node.

 A second file exists, named JQM_ROOT/conf/jqm.properties.
-It is not currently used, except if you are using the (not production grade) database HSQLDB, in which case the line it contains must be uncommented.
+It is used specifically for database-specific bootstrap parameters, and is only useful in very specific use cases.
 It can be - and should be - safely deleted otherwise.
+The parameters are: